-One of the many reasons women don’t enjoy their periods is because of premenstrual syndrome (PMS).
+One of the many reasons women don’t enjoy their periods is premenstrual syndrome (PMS).
 This is the week before your period in which you can feel moody, crave everything in sight, and feel bloated all day.
 Does this sound familiar?!
-I want to let you in on a little secret, you can eliminate your period bloating FOR GOOD!
+I want to let you in on a little secret; you can eliminate your period bloating FOR GOOD!

 The most common symptoms of PMS are:

 - Mood Swings